Planck 2013 results. VI. High Frequency Instrument data processing: Data consistency and validation

 \subsection{Difference map consistency tests}

 We perform a series of difference map consistency tests to evaluate the contribution of residual systematic effects to the angular power spectrum of the temperature anisotropies.
 We generate difference maps of halves of the nominal mission data in which the signal is expected to fully subtract out in the absence of systematic effects.
-The resulting maps are then subtracted from systematics-free Yardstick realizations (Appendix~\ref{sec:YARDSTICK}) of the same differences propagated through the same mapmaking pipeline as that used for data processing.
+The resulting maps are then subtracted from systematics-free \revv{simulated} ``Yardstick'' realizations (Appendix~\ref{sec:YARDSTICK}) of the same differences propagated through the same mapmaking pipeline as that used for data processing.
 The amplitude of the power of the remaining signal in each likelihood bin can thus be used as an estimate of the level of the residual systematic contamination in this bin.
-This estimate is derived from cross spectra between different detector sets to allow for a direct comparison to the spectra used as inputs by the likelihood code \citep{planck2013-p08}.
-The Yardstick simulations are described in detail in Appendix\ \ref{sec:YARDSTICK}.
+This estimate is derived from cross-spectra between different detector sets to allow for a direct comparison with the spectra used as inputs by the likelihood code \citep{planck2013-p08}.

 Many differences of halves of the data can be expected to be compatible with an absence of signal.
 Given \Planck's scanning strategy, we expect the bulk of the remaining systematic contamination to be captured in survey difference maps.
 In particular, transfer function errors, far-sidelobe pickup, gain instability, pointing drifts, and residual glitches will leave an imprint in these maps.
-Half-focal plane difference maps will be particularly sensitive to relative gain errors, while also providing some sensitivity to sidelobe pickup.
+Half-focal-plane difference maps will be particularly sensitive to relative gain errors, while also providing some sensitivity to sidelobe pickup.
 Finally, difference maps obtained by subtracting PSB-only from SWB-only sky maps probe any unexpected behavioural difference (e.g., beam mismatch) between polarization-sensitive bolometers and unpolarized dectectors, and provide a check of the $(I,Q,U)$ decomposition applied to the data from the former.
 Bandpass difference misestimation between the two detector technologies will also leave a signal in these maps.